planetoryd/netns-proxy/readme.md

 ## make it SUID, and the exec feature

 make it SUID, and with `netns-proxy exec --ns target_ns` it can start a process with everything unchanged but netns

+minimally obtrusive, while `sudo` messes with a lot of things

 by default it starts `fish`